Skip to Main Content

 SciVal top menu with links to Explore, Compare, Reporting, MySciVal modules, Scopus, help menu (circled to mark selection) and user profile

-Publication Set: can be anything from 1 to 200,000 publications that you define yourself or are shared with you.
+Publication Set: This can be anything from 1 to 200,000 publications that you define yourself or are shared with you by others in your institution.

-Research Area: Can be created by you or provided by SciVal, representing any field of interest to you.
+Research Area: A research area can be created by you or provided by SciVal, representing any field of interest to you.
 Self-created Research Areas can contain up to 200,000 publications and are defined by either using other entities (such as Institutions, Countries and Topics) or through a search.
 Each week new publications from Scopus are added to the Research Area.

 Topic / Topic Cluster: A Topic is a collection of documents with a common focused intellectual interest.
 A publication can only belong to one Topic.
 A Topic Cluster is made up of multiple Topics.
 There are 1,500 and a Topic can only belong to one Topic Cluster